istio/test-infra/README.md

 [![Build Status](https://testing.istio.io/buildStatus/icon?job=test-infra/postsubmit)](https://testing.istio.io/job/test-infra/)

 ## Testing Infrastructure ##

+Istio current testing infrastructure is based on Jenkins.

+Jenkins listen on PR for all modules that have a Jenkinsfile.
+For each protected branch, a set of required tests are defined.
+Only once tests are passing and review approval a PR can be merged to master branch. if a stable branch exists for that module, a new fastForward branch (based on HEAD of master) will be created and a PR will be automatically created for the stable branch.
+This will trigger qualification jobs.

 More details [here](doc/deployment.md).

 ## Tests Types ##

 * Unit tests: Should be done in specific modules for features implemented in a module.
 (PR to master)